kylejray/kylejray.github.io/_posts/2022-02-23-gh-pages_workflow.markdown

 7. Whenever you edit the site and want to publish a new version, repeat steps 3 and 4

 One issue with this method, is that you havent done version control on the actual directory you use to create the website-- but the generated site files themselves.
-Perhaps it is better to push the entire direcotry where you built the website and then tell github to use _site/ as the directory.
+Perhaps it is better to push the entire direcotry where you built the website and then tell github to use _site/ as the directory. \\

+### A new attempt at doing the above:

+1. Same as above

+2. Same as above

+3. git checkout -b gh-pages
+    - this creates a branch called gh-pages and switches to it

+4. git add everything in the website directory (build files as well)

+5. commit them and do  'git push -u origin gh-pages'

+6. Same as above

+7. still testing how to update